Education for children with a physical disability or illness

 Services and equipment available to help deaf and hearing-impaired children in school.

 The Physical Disability Service provides physiotherapists and occupational therapists to work with physically disabled children at school.
 Find out what help is available.

 Schools can apply for funding to change school property to make things easier for disabled children, for example widening doors for wheelchair access.

 Help getting to and from school

 Support for children with mobility or safety needs to get to and from the nearest school.

 Apply for funding to provide your child with a teacher’s aide who will work with them in the classroom to help them learn.

 If your child is sick for a long period of time, a teacher may be able to visit them in hospital or at home.

 Help from non-government organisations

-There are a number of organisations that provide information and support for families of children with special education needs.
+There are a number of organisations that provide information and support for families of children with learning support needs.